kiscadma/TerminalChat/README.md

 TODO: add poll

-TODO: add/remove user from group
+TODO: add/remove user from group -> the code exists to do this, just need to add command in client and connectionhandler

 TODO: fix issue where disconnecting a second time breaks stuff